Awarding Posthumous Degrees

 Nomination/Approval Process:

-- Anyone may identify a candidate for a posthumous degree, but such a suggestion must be made to the Dean of the appropriate college for consideration and to begin the formal process.The Dean of the college in which the student was enrolled will recommend the candidate for a posthumous degree in the form of a formal written request to the Provost and Vice Chancellor for Academic Affairs.
+- Anyone may identify a student for a posthumous degree.
+To begin the formal process, a request must be made to the Dean of the appropriate college.
+The Dean of the college in which the student was enrolled will recommend the student for a posthumous degree in the form of a formal written request to the Provost and Vice Chancellor for Academic Affairs.
 The request must include the name and ID number of the student, the degree/program plan to be awarded, a copy of a completed graduation clearance form and the recommended semester for degree conferral.

 - A posthumous degree will be printed in the commencement program within the appropriate college section.
-If the family chooses not to participate, this award may still be read during the ceremony, unless explicitly requested otherwise by the family.

 - The statement “awarded posthumously” will be printed on the student’s academic record, but not on the diploma.